-By now, most of the mainstream media has streamed into Libya, only to experience significant obstacles to covering Gadhafi’s war on his domestic rebels, which includes kidnapping, seizures of equipment and mock executions.
+By now, most of the mainstream media has streamed into Libya, only to experience significant obstacles in covering Gadhafi’s war on his domestic rebels, which includes kidnapping, seizures of equipment and mock executions.
 But before the mainstream media was in Libya, there was social media, namely Twitter, providing an up close and personal window into the conflict that has roiled this North African Nation since Feb.
 17.

-Twitter is barely 5 years old and its use has spread like wildfire, especially among users under 40.
+Twitter is barely five years old and its use has spread like wildfire, especially among users under 40.
 This fits in perfectly with the demographics in Libya and other Middle Eastern nations where half the population is under 20 and highly dependent on cell phones, according to Bloomberg.com.

 Based in the Bay Area, Twitter is a website that allows users to post messages of 140 characters or less, using their computers, cell phones or short message service (SMS).
 Messages, pictures and video are uploaded instantly, allowing immediate communication with potentially thousands of people worldwide.

-Little wonder then that the organizers of current protest movements in the Middle East and North Africa turned to Twitter, creating what some have dubbed, the Twitter Revolution.
+Little wonder then that the organizers of the current protest movements in the Middle East and North Africa turned to Twitter, creating what some have dubbed, the Twitter Revolution.

 Twitter helped set Libya ablaze on Feb.
 17 with tweets echoing calls on Facebook and other sites for a day of rage to protest and bring an end to more than four decades of social and political repression, as well as concerns about dire unemployment and social conditions.

 Shortly after that, as waves of protests rolled across the country, Gadhafi pulled the plug on the Internet and refused foreign journalists visas to cover the unrest.